-- Total expenses in Q2 2020 increased when compared to Q2 2019 due to increases in management and consultant compensation, and interest costs due to the Taiga loan, offset in part by reduced share-based payments expense, reduced marketing, advisory and investor relations expenses due to the restrictions due to the pandemic and reduced general and administrative costs primarily due to the postponement of the 2020 Annual General Meeting, again due to COVID-19 physical distancing restrictions. - Total expenses in Q1 2020 increased when compared to Q1 2019 due primarily to the impact of foreign exchange fluctuations between the Canadian and Untied States dollars, plus loan interest, offset in part by reduced administration costs in 2020 compared to 2019 due to costs incurred in 2019 related to the Special Shareholders' Meeting. - Costs in Q4 2019 compared to Q4 2018 increased primarily due to increases in interest expense, management fees and salaries with the engagement of a technical consultant in 2019 and administration costs primarily related to increased travel. - Costs in Q3 2019 decreased as compared to Q3 2018 primarily due to the impact of foreign exchange changes in Q3 2018 that did not occur in Q3 2019.
+- Expenses in Q3 2020 decreased from Q2 2020 due to the recording of retroactive compensation recorded and share-based compensation costs in Q2 2020. - Total expenses in Q2 2020 increased when compared to Q2 2019 due to increases in management and consultant compensation, and interest costs due to the Taiga loan, offset in part by reduced share-based payments expense, reduced marketing, advisory and investor relations expenses due to the restrictions due to the pandemic and reduced general and administrative costs primarily due to the postponement of the 2020 Annual General Meeting, again due to COVID-19 physical distancing restrictions. - Total expenses in Q1 2020 increased when compared to Q1 2019 due primarily to the impact of foreign exchange fluctuations between the Canadian and Untied States dollars, plus loan interest, offset in part by reduced administration costs in 2020 compared to 2019 due to costs incurred in 2019 related to the Special Shareholders' Meeting. - Costs in Q4 2019 compared to Q4 2018 increased primarily due to increases in interest expense, management fees and salaries with the engagement of a technical consultant in 2019 and administration costs primarily related to increased travel. - Costs in Q3 2019 decreased as compared to Q3 2018 primarily due to the impact of foreign exchange changes in Q3 2018 that did not occur in Q3 2019.

-Over the past eight quarters, the Company continued its focus on exploration and evaluation of the Graphite Creek Project including field programs in the summers of 2018 and 2019, release of revised resources estimates in early 2019 and work on the Pre-Feasibility Study.
-The field programs included core drilling, preliminary engineering evaluations of potential access routes and ongoing environmental baseline surveys in preparation for state and federal permitting and to provide the data required for a Pre-Feasibility Study.
+Over the past eight quarters, the Company continued its focus on exploration and evaluation of the Project including field programs in the summer/ fall seasons of 2018 and 2019, release of revised resources estimates in early 2019 and work on the PFS.
+The field programs included core drilling, preliminary engineering evaluations of potential access routes and ongoing environmental baseline surveys in preparation for state and federal permitting and to provide the data required for the PFS.
 The Company also continues to expand the profile of the Company.